ibm-cloud-docs/vpc/file_storage_vpc_about.md

 #### Allowed transit encryption modes
 {: #fs-allowed-eit-modes}

 The share owner can enforce the transit encryption settings for a file share's data.
-They can choose to allow encryption, allow no encryption, or leave it up to the accessor account to choose the transit encryption mode for their mount targets.
+They can choose to allow encryption, allow no encryption, or defer the choice of transit encryption mode to the accessor account.
 All mount targets created for a single file share must use the same transit encryption mode for consistency.

 For zonal file shares, the share owner can choose from the following transit encryption modes: `ipsec`, `none`, or both.
 - If `ipsec` is enforced, all accessor mount targets must use IPsec.